-Looking forward to your annual 13th-month pay or bonus?
-Wondering how to spend it this year?
-Whether it’s a new gadget, a home appliance, a luxury bag, or an exciting trip to Japan or South Korea, the possibilities are endless.
+Looking forward to your annual Christmas bonus?
+As Filipino workers, you might be wondering how to spend it this year?
+Whether it’s a new gadget, a new skill, a home appliance, a luxury bag, or an exciting trip to Japan or South Korea, the possibilities are endless.

 Of course, there’s nothing wrong with spending your hard-earned money.
-According to a JobStreet survey, Filipinos save and spend some of their bonus.
+According to a JobStreet survey, Filipinos save and see how to spend 13th month pay and some of their bonus.
 But if you want to be moneysmart this year, you might want to check our list of how to spend your 13th month’s pay.

 If there’s one gift that would be most valuable to you, it is to be financially secure and stable amidst inflation.
 Here are some ideas on how you can spend it.